datamol-io/molfeat/docs/developers/create-plugin.md

 The rest of this document details how to *package* molfeat plugins (or _extensions_) so that they can be tested, published and eventually reused by others.

-We recommend molfeat plugins be bundled and distributed as a [Python package](https://docs.python.org/3/tutorial/modules.html#packages) that provides a set of extensions to molfeat.
+We recommend Molfeat plugins be bundled and distributed as a [Python package](https://docs.python.org/3/tutorial/modules.html#packages) that provides a set of extensions to Molfeat.

 ## Quickstart